Jakus23/alphabet-of-thought/README.md

 - trivial text notation instead of boxes and arrows
 - recursive
-- no patterns or symbols
+- no weird symbols to learn
 - world class practices inspired by python, ymal, JSON, Clojure, SQL, org and Markup
 - ideal for working productively